 C-reactive protein (CRP) is an inflammatory

-biomarker.
-Based on the results of several prospective epidemiologic
+there is in the body.
+Based on the results of several epidemiologic

 metabolic syndrome.
 Furthermore,